alexisbourdais/ChloroBras/README.md

     --raxmlngModel          Model uses by RAxML-NG, default: "GTR+G+I" --raxmlngBootstrap      Bootstrap number, default: 200
     --raxmlngOption         Use to add option to Raxml-ng: "--option argument"

+    Each of the previous parameters can be specified as command line options, in launch file or in the config file

 - The help message can be displayed with the command `nexftlow run ChloroBras.nf --help`